Chichester Cathedral is open Monday - Saturday (9.00am - 5.00pm) and Sunday (12.00pm - 2.00pm).

 From the 19th of July 2021, Chichester Cathedral has made the decision to maintain social distancing and other mitigation measures, including reduced capacity and face mask use (unless exempt) until further notice, in accordance with industry best practice and guidance issued by the Association of Leading Visitor Attractions (ALVA).

 #KnowBeforeYouGo | Things to know ahead of your visit

-We will operate a one-way system of entrance and exit to the building.
-Please queue at West Door using the social distance markers outlined on the floor.
+Please enter via the Cathedral's West Door.
 All other entrances and exits to the building will remain closed, apart from the Cathedral’s accessible entrance.
 This route will be continually monitored to ensure everyone’s safety.